marcobre/bootstrap/README.md

 ## Credits

-This dotfiles repository is a heavily ~~knocked-off~~ inspired version of beautiful [Cătălin’s dotfiles](https://github.com/alrra/dotfiles).
+This dotfiles repository is a modified copy of the great [Excalith dotfiles](https://github.com/excalith/dotfiles) which is heavily ~~knocked-off~~ inspired version of beautiful [Cătălin’s dotfiles](https://github.com/alrra/dotfiles).
 You should probably check it out!

-I have modified this dotfiles with my own taste of config files and added a bunch of helpers and utilities to install packages, extensions etc. from different sources that I trust.
-I tried to seperate installation system and OS-spesific configurations as much as I can, so it would be easier to implement new OS setups which I might do later.
+I have modified this dotfiles with my own taste of config files and updated the Ubuntu related scripts and tested them on the current Ubuntu 24.04 LTS version.
+The other OS specific scripts will be modified in the new future and have not tested them yet.
+Big Thanks to Excalith for providing me with a solid framework supporting tofile management for the Operating Systems i am actively using.

 ## License